Soylent (meal replacement)

-Soylent, produced by Soylent Nutrition, Inc., is an American company that produces meal replacement products in powder, shake, and bar forms.
-The company was founded in 2013 and is headquartered in Los Angeles, California.
+Soylent is a brand of meal replacement powders and shakes produced by Soylent Nutrition, Inc. The company was founded in 2013 and is headquartered in Los Angeles, California.

-Soylent is named after a food in Make Room!
-Make Room!, a dystopian science fiction novel (which was the basis of the movie Soylent Green) that explores themes of population growth and limited resources.
+Soylent is named after an industrially produced food (the name of which is a portmanteau of "soy" and "lentil") in Make Room!
+Make Room!, a 1966 dystopian science fiction novel (which was the basis of the 1973 film Soylent Green) that explores the theme of resource shortages in the context of overpopulation.

 The company developed a following initially in Silicon Valley and received early financial backing from GV, the investment arm of Alphabet, Inc., and venture capital firm Andreessen Horowitz.
-In 2021, the company announced it had become profitable starting in 2020.
+In 2021, Soylent announced that it had become profitable starting in 2020.

 History

-In January 2013, American software engineer Rob Rhinehart purchased 35 chemical ingredients—including potassium gluconate, calcium carbonate, monosodium phosphate, maltodextrin, olive oil—all of which he deemed to be necessary for survival, based on his readings of biochemistry textbooks and U.S. government websites.
+In January 2013, American software engineer Rob Rhinehart purchased 35 chemical ingredients—including potassium gluconate, calcium carbonate, monosodium phosphate, maltodextrin, and olive oil—all of which he deemed necessary for survival, based on his readings of biochemistry textbooks and U.S. government websites.
 Rhinehart used to view food as a time-consuming hassle and had resolved to treat it as an engineering problem.
 He blended the ingredients with water and consumed only this drink for the next thirty days.
 Over the course of the next two months, he adjusted the proportions of the ingredients to counter various health issues and further refined the formula.
 Rhinehart claimed a host of health benefits from the drink and noted that it had greatly reduced his monthly food bill, which fell from about US$470 to $155, and the time spent behind the preparation and consumption of food while providing him greater control over his nutrition.

 Rhinehart's blog posts about his experiment attracted attention on Hacker News, eventually leading to a crowdfunding campaign on Tilt that raised about $1.5 million in preorders aimed at moving the powdered drink from concept into production.
-Media reports detailed how operations began for Soylent Nutrition, Inc. in April 2014, using a relatively small $500 system to ship the first $2.6 million worth of product.
+Media reports detailed how operations began for Soylent Nutrition, Inc., in April 2014, using a relatively small $500 system to ship the first $2.6 million worth of product.
 In January 2015, Soylent received $20 million in Series A round funding, led by venture capital firm Andreessen Horowitz.
-In 2017 the company raised $50 million in venture funding.
-In 2023, Soylent was acquired by Starco Foods, the third Starco acquisition in 6 months.
+In 2017, the company raised $50 million in venture funding.
+In 2023, Soylent was acquired by Starco Brands, the third Starco acquisition in six months.

-Soylent is named after a food in Harry Harrison's 1966 science fiction novel Make Room!
+Soylent is named after a food in Harry Harrison's 1966 science fiction novel, Make Room!
 Make Room!
-In the novel, most types of soylent are made from soy and lentils, hence the name of the product, a combination of "soy" and "lent".
-The word also evokes the 1973 film adaptation Soylent Green, in which the eponymous food is made from human remains.
-Rhinehart also says he chose the name, with its morbid associations, to pique curiosity and deeper investigation, since the name was clearly not chosen with a traditionally "flashy" marketing scheme in mind.
+In the book, most types of "soylent" are made from soy and lentils, hence the name of the product, a combination of "soy" and "lent".
+The word also evokes the 1973 film adaptation, Soylent Green, in which the eponymous food is made from human remains.
+Rhinehart has said he chose the name, with its morbid associations, to pique curiosity and deeper investigation, since the name was clearly not chosen with a traditionally "flashy" marketing scheme in mind.